ShayaanZari/QOL-scripts/README.md

 # QOL-scripts
-Various quality of life CLI automation scripts for efficient day-to-day queries.
-The purpose of each script is described below, ordered by date.
+Various CLI automation scripts to make my day-to-day life easier.
+The purpose of each script is described below.

 ### timer
 A Python executable that sets up a live timer (via the Rich library), then runs a specific function (decided by input argument) after the timer ends, offering an option to loop.
 Currently in baby stages, with plans for ASCII art, streaming RSS feeds / curl input, and running local apps.